The Shared Power Principle

-“Legitimacy is strong when there is transparency about what processes the government uses to reach its decisions.” - Participant at the citizen conversation in India
+“Legitimacy is strong when there is transparency about what processes the government uses to reach its decisions.” - Participant at the community conversation in India

 Find out more:

-5. Valuing citizens voices and responding to them
+5. Valuing communities voices and responding to them

 Is consultation just a box-ticking exercise, or is there a general willingness to listen to people’s voices and turn them into action?